 5 Plan your walks

 In Street Photography you can’t plan the final images in detail because every setting is different, people behave differently and the lighting may vary.
-Planning in this case means that you can challenge yourself with certain tasks you want to fulfill in order to become a better photographer.
-Maybe you want to get closer to people, or have other areas you want to focus on.
+Planning, in this case, means that you can challenge yourself with certain tasks you want to fulfill in order to become a better photographer.
+Maybe you want to get closer to people or have other areas you want to focus on.
 Plan ahead by getting inspired from your favorite photographers and figuring out how they might have shot their beautiful pictures.
-The next time you hit the street you can try to embrace their style and over the course of multiple attempts you are able to try out photography style from many different photographers.
-In the end you can choose which abilities are helpful and keep them, while throwing away features that don’t fit to you.
+The next time you hit the street you can try to embrace their style and over the course of multiple attempts, you are able to try out photography style from many different photographers.
+In the end, you can choose which abilities are helpful and keep them, while throwing away features that don’t fit you.
 By working on specific areas that you want to improve you also use your time more efficiently than trying to enhance every aspect of your photography just a little bit.

 6 Keep it simple

 Stories are probably the most important property of photographs.
 Often times we think we only can create powerful stories by displaying complex scenes that include twists and get stronger the longer we glare at them.
 The problem with this approach is that instead of having one strong composition it becomes an entangled mess that can’t be unraveled by a neutral observer.
 Therefore keep it simple and focus on fewer subjects that tell a cohesive story.
 This is also the driving force behind the famous photography quote “if your pictures aren’t good enough you aren’t close enough”.
 Only include what is important to you and tell your story straight.